-To date, Colorado has experienced three distinct periods of significantly increased infection rates.
-While all three of these waves have resulted in a sharp rise of COVID-19 hospitalizations, only two threatened to fully overwhelm the health and medical infrastructure (Spring 2020 and late Fall/early Winter 2020).
-Due to a combination of coordinated efforts at the facility, system, local, regional, and state level, the state's healthcare system was able to respond to the increased demand without needing to implement crisis standards of care or utilize alternate care sites.
+To date, Colorado has experienced five (5) distinct periods of significantly increased infection rates.
+While all five of these waves have resulted in a sharp rise of COVID-19 hospitalizations, only three (3) threatened to fully overwhelm the health and medical infrastructure: Spring 2020, late Fall/early Winter 2020, and late Fall/early Winter 2021.
+Due to a combination of coordinated efforts at the facility, system, local, regional, and state level, the state's healthcare system was able to respond to the increased demand with only limited utilization of the crisis standards of care for PPE, Emergency Medical Services, and Health Care Staffing.

-As of December 28, 2020, Colorado has seen 326,668 confirmed cases; 17,962 hospitalizations; 3,717 fatalities, and 2,965 outbreaks due to COVID-19.
+As of December 10, 2021, Colorado has seen 851,785 confirmed cases; 48,617 hospitalizations; 9,863 fatalities, and 7,016 outbreaks due to COVID-1911.

-- Regional coordination efforts related to the COVID-19 pandemic: - $\circ$ $\;$ Activation of the NCR HCC Response Plan and NCR Hospital Coordination Plan. - Implementation of regional coordination calls to support the COVID-19 response.
-While a number of these calls were discipline-specific (e.g. EMS, ancillary healthcare, emergency management, public health, etc.), the region also facilitated regular opportunities for multidisciplinary information sharing and coordination. - Development of regional information sharing processes focused on hospital and healthcare metrics. - Integration into state-level structures and planning/response activities. - Sustainment of an extended response that continues to require high volumes of staff, resources, and time.
+- Regional coordination efforts related to the COVID-19 pandemic: - \circ $\;$ Activation of the NCR HCC Response Plan and NCR Hospital Coordination Plan. - Implementation of regional coordination calls to support the COVID-19 response.
+While a number of these calls were discipline-specific (e.g. EMS, ancillary healthcare, emergency management, public health, etc.), the region also facilitated regular opportunities for multidisciplinary information sharing and coordination. - Development of regional information sharing processes focused on hospital and healthcare metrics. - Integration into state-level structures and planning/response activities. - Sustainment of an extended response that continues to require high volumes of staff, resources, and time. - Collective management of the pandemic response while also supporting non-COVID incidents (e.g., wildfires, civil unrest, etc.).